odoo/owl/doc/hooks.md

 ### One rule

-There is only one rule: every hook for a component have to be called in the constructor (or in class fields):
+There is only one rule: every hook for a component has to be called in the constructor (or in class fields):

 ```js